odia101/CEBD_1160_PROJECT/README.md

 ### Abstract

-In this work, a publicly available diabetes dataset has been explored and modeled through machine learning to analyze which features are most important in predicting disease progression in diabetic patients.
+In this work, a publicly available diabetes dataset has been explored and modeled through machine learning to analyze feature importance in the aspect of predicting disease progression in diabetic patients.
 This finding will help researchers and medical personnels narrow their focus to key features which are the key contributors to the outcome which in this case is disease progression in diabetes patients over period of one year.
 Three differnt models: Decision Tree, Random Forest, and Gradient Boosting have been impored in modeling our data to visualize feature importance.
 Their respective results and performance accuracy have been compared and analyzed.

 ### Introduction